davidwrede/chef-web-docs-1/includes_policy/includes_policyfile_lock_json_example.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag policyfile_lock_json_example

-A |policylock| file is similar to:
+A Policyfile.lock.json file is similar to:

 .. code-block:: javascript